Deacon: Jehovah's Witnesses

 Deacons among Jehovah's Witnesses are referred to as ministerial servants, claiming it preferable to translate the descriptive Greek term used in the Bible rather than merely transliterate it as though it were a title.
 Appointed ministerial servants aid elders in congregational duties.
-Like the elders, they are adult baptized males and serve voluntarily.
+Like the elders, they are adult baptized males and serve without a salary.

 Deaconesses

 The title "woman deacon" or "deaconess" appears in many documents from the early church period, particularly in the East.
 Their duties were often different from that of male deacons; women deacons prepared adult women for baptism and they had a general apostolate to female Christians and catechumens (typically for the sake of modesty).
 Women appear to have been ordained as deacons to serve the larger community until about the 6th century in the West.
 Liturgies for the ordination of women deacons had similarities with as well as differences from those for male deacons.
 Opinions on the sacramental nature of the ordination vary: some scholars argue that the ordination of women deacons would have been equally sacramental to that of male deacons, while others say that women deacons of history were not sacramentally ordained in the full sense, as determined in the Catholic Church by Canons 1008 and 1009 of the Code of Canon Law.

 The Catholic Church presently does not recognise the validity of female ordinations, be it to the diaconate or any other clerical order.
 In August 2016, the Catholic Church established a Study Commission on the Women's Diaconate to study the history of female deacons and to study the possibility of ordaining women as deacons.
-Until today, the Armenian Apostolic Church is still ordaining religious sisters as deaconesses, the last monastic deaconess was Sister Hripsime Sasounian (died in 2007) and on 25 September 2017, Ani-Kristi Manvelian a twenty-four-year-old woman was ordained in Tehran's St. Sarkis Mother Church as the first lay deaconess after many centuries.

 The Russian Orthodox Church had a female subdiaconate into the 20th century.

-The Holy Synod of the Orthodox Church of Greece restored a monastic female subdiaconate in 2004.
-And on 16 November 2016, the Holy Synod of the Greek Orthodox patriarchate of Alexandria also restored the female diaconate, actually for subdeaconesses only.
+The Armenian Apostolic Church is still ordaining religious sisters as deaconesses; its last monastic deaconess was Sister Hripsime Sasounian (died in 2007) and on 25 September 2017, Ani-Kristi Manvelian, a twenty-four-year-old lay woman, was ordained in Tehran's St. Sarkis Mother Church as the first parish deaconess after many centuries.

+In 2016, the Holy Synod of the Greek Orthodox Patriarchate of Alexandria and all Africa voted to reinstate the female diaconate; in the following year, it ordained six sub-deaconesses in the Democratic Republic of Congo.
+In 2024 the Patriarchate ordained its first female deacon, Angelic Molen, in Zimbabwe, making her the first female deacon in the Eastern Orthodox Church.